AlexAbramov/nodejs-typescript-jest-sample/README.md

-# NodeJS TypeScript Jest ESLint sample
+# TypeScript NodeJS sample with Jest and ESLint

 ## Install dependencies